Ystalard/cypress-automation-framework/README.md

 Custom commands should not be used everywhere.
 Any custom command is available all over the automated tests.
 It is prefered to use page object modelling to restrict the use of method to a specific page.

-## Page Object Modelling
+## Page Object Modelling (PO modelling)
-It consists in isolating some feature for a specific page.
+It consists in isolating the tests from the pages/routes.
+This way you make a dissociation between a test and a page/route.
+Therefore, a test can handle more than a page/route and a page/route can be used in multiple tests without repeating the code.

+### PO Method's class instead of custom commands
 Let consider the previous login custom command can only be used in a login page.
 Then it is prefered to create a *cypress/support/pageObjects/yourWebsite/loginPage.js* file:
 ```
 class loginPage_PO {